konradzb/public_writeups/Cyber Apocalypse CTF 2022/WEB/Acnologia Portal/Acnologia_Portal.md

 ## Zip Slip

-So the idea is that XSS does the tar file upload and perform the [Zip Slip attack](https://snyk.io/research/zip-slip-vulnerability).
+So the idea is that XSS does the tar file upload and performs the [Zip Slip attack](https://snyk.io/research/zip-slip-vulnerability).
 I have checked after some code modifiaction if Zip Slip works locally (commented the `@is_admin()` lines) and I was able to replace original files.

-Best files to replace in our opinion are the templates, so we have picked `register.html`, and after of tar file upload, `/register` page is going to read the flag.
+Best files to replace in our opinion are the templates, because in case of templates, the application doesn't need to be restarted to load new files.
+So we have picked `register.html`, and after the tar file upload, `/register` page is going to read the flag using template engine.

 ```python
 import tarfile